Particular/docs.particular.net/nservicebus/messaging/publish-subscribe/publish-handle-event.md

 - nservicebus/messaging/messages-events-commands
 ---

-Event messages needs to either implement `IEvent` or match a custom `DefiningEventsAs` convention.
+Event messages need to either implement `IEvent` or match a custom `DefiningEventsAs` convention.
 See the [message design documentation](/nservicebus/messaging/messages-events-commands.md) for more details.

 ## Handling an event